jeades92/super-gen/readme.md

-# Project1
+# READEME generator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## description
-This is a readme generator
+You can use this to easily make a README file for your project

 ## Table of Contents